 By John Cheetham.
 SKM Issue 8, August 1986

 Great Britain Kata Team, European Championships 1975.
-From left to right, Andy Sherry, Terry O’niell and Dave Hazard.
+From left to right, Andy Sherry, Terry O’Neill and Dave Hazard.

 Q: Dave, how old were you when you started karate?

-I was seventeen when I started karate but I’d been practicing judo for three years before that.
+I was seventeen when I started karate but I’d been practising judo for three years before that.
 I started at the Blackfriars dojo in London with Enoeda sensei.
 I was interested in fighting.

 Q: Who were the early influences in your training?

 Obviously Enoeda sensei as he was the chief instructor of the dojo, but also to a great extent, Kato sensei, who helped me through the early kyu grades.
 At this time, sensei Ray Fuller was secretary and ran the dojo, he helped with a great deal of advice and inspiration.

 Q: How often did you train and what was stressed?